 Shop by RoomBedroomAlarm Clocks

-Loftie is the best sunrise alarm for 3 reasons.
-First, the lighting, especially their Red Shell option, is designed to support your circadian rhythm: the display and lamp have a red light mode for the evenings, both go totally dark at night, and of course, the lamp wakes you up with a simulated sunrise.
+Loftie is one of the best alarm clocks for supporting your circadian rhythm.
+The display (and lamp if you get it) have a red light mode for the evenings, both go totally dark at night, and wake you up with a simulated sunrise.
 Second, it’s phone-free and has 6 built-in white noise options, sound baths, and guided meditations if you need help falling asleep or staying asleep.
 Third, the alarm sound starts gently, with nature sounds or your choice of other noise, if you need more than just light to wake you up, but don’t want to be startled.

 Mudita